This is an OU level 2 module and so you should have some experience of OU level 1 study, or equivalent work at another university.

 If you have not studied at university level before, you are strongly advised to study at OU level 1 before progressing to OU level 2 study.

-We recommend The arts past and present (AA100) and English for academic purposes online (L185).
+We recommend The arts past and present (AA100), Voices, texts and material culture (A105) or English for academic purposes online (L185).
 These OU level 1 modules develop skills such as logical thinking, clear expression, essay writing and the ability to select and interpret relevant materials.

 Your regional or national centre can advise you on where you can see reference copies of OU level 1 study materials.
 Some are also available from Open University Worldwide Ltd. We particularly recommend looking at these materials if you have not successfully completed OU level 1 study or studied at an equivalent level elsewhere.